mdn/content/files/en-us/learn/css/css_layout/grid_skills/index.md

 ## Task 3

-There are four direct children in this grid; the starting point has them displayed using auto-placement.
-Use the grid-area and grid-template-areas properties to lay the items out as shown in the image.
+In this task, there are four direct children in this grid.
+The starting point has them displayed using auto-placement.
+Use the grid-area and grid-template-areas properties to lay the items out as shown in the image below:

 ![Four items displayed in a grid.](grid-task3.png)